kurator-dev/kurator/docs/proposals/application/single_cluster_deployment_application.md

 ### Summary

-This proposal aims to modify the application API to allow setting the application's destination to a cluster, reducing the operational steps required for Kurator in a single-cluster environment and increasing Kurator's flexibility.
+This proposal aims to allow setting the application's destination to a cluster, reducing the operational steps and enabling users to seamlessly use Kurator in a single-cluster, thereby increasing Kurator's flexibility.

 ### Motivation